The University of Texas at Austin has a goal:

 Read the latest news and information as it relates to enrollment and graduation management at The University of Texas at Austin.

-- UT Website to Undergo Redesign - Daily Texan
+- Where UT students come from in Texas - Daily Texan